 DRIPs are widely popular.
 If there’s a particular company who’s stock you want to own, to find the DRIP you can start at their Investor Relations website.
 Most public companies have an Investor Relations site.
 They’ll direct you to the Transfer Agent that administers the program.
 Some of the bigger Transfer Agents include Computershare, Wells Fargo Shareowner Services, and Amstock.
-I personally own Chevron and Procter & Gamble through Computershare and have been very happy with the service they provide.
+I personally own Chevron through Computershare and have been fine with the service they provide.

 But not all DRIPs are created equal.